Chatham Cup: Post-war competition

 Support for the competition among clubs has gained momentum since travel has become easier around the country and the financial regulation of the competition have been eased.
-Since World War II it has been typical for 100 to 150 teams to enter the competition.
+Since World War II, it has been typical for 100 to 150 teams to enter the competition.

-Since the 1960s tournaments have been organised with a preliminary round and (occasionally) a qualifying round, four or five rounds proper, quarter-finals, semi-finals, and final.
+Since the 1960s, tournaments have been organised with a preliminary round and (occasionally) a qualifying round, four or five rounds proper, quarter-finals, semi-finals, and the final.
 Competition begins in April, and the final is normally played in September.
 Early rounds are held on a regional basis, between teams within the country's three competition regions (northern North Island, southern North Island, South Island).
 Different publications often list different numbers for the rounds, making for some confusion as to whether the round before the quarter-finals is the fourth or fifth round in any particular year.

 Between 1970 and 2003, when a national league was run between the country's top clubs, national league teams received byes to later stages of the cup competition.
-The current New Zealand Football Championship, which replaced this league, is contested between franchise teams rather than traditional clubs, and these franchise teams do not compete in the Chatham Cup.
-There is currently no formal system of byes to later rounds (as there is, for example, in the FA Cup).
-Several top sides do, however, gain byes through to the second round.
+The current New Zealand Football Championship, which replaced this league, is contested between franchise teams rather than traditional clubs: these franchise teams do not compete in the Chatham Cup.
+There is currently no formal system of byes to later rounds (as there is, for example, in the FA Cup); several top sides do, however, gain byes through to the second round.

-From 1986–1988, the final was contested on a two-match home and away series, but in other years the final has been a single match.
+From 1986 to 1988, the final was contested on a two-match home and away series, but in other years the final has been a single match.
 In 1952, the final finished 1–1, and the title was shared.
 A replay was used to decide the 1970, 1972 and 1983 finals, and penalty shoot-outs decided the 1990 and 2001 finals.

+Sponsorship

+In 2025, Delivereasy was named as the naming partner for the Chatham Cup.